A Food-Based Approach to Reducing Fatigue

 1. Hummus

-Chickpeas, the main ingredients in hummus, is loaded with iron, folate, phosphorus, and B vitamins.
-Which gives you steady energy.
-Hummus also contains lemon juice, adding a great source of vitamin C as well as antioxidants.
-Another ingredient, tahini, which is made of sesame seeds is loaded with copper, zinc, magnesium, calcium, and phosphorus.
+Chickpeas, the main ingredient in hummus, are loaded with iron, folate, phosphorus, and B vitamins, providing steady energy.
+Hummus also contains lemon juice, a great source of vitamin C and antioxidants.
+Tahini, made from sesame seeds, adds copper, zinc, magnesium, calcium, and phosphorus.

 2. Apples

-Due to their rich content of natural sugars and fibre, apples can provide a slow and sustained energy release, whilst helping to stabilise blood sugar.
-Why not try dipping apple slices into peanut butter?
-And create a super boosting energy snack!
+Rich in natural sugars and fibre, apples provide a slow and sustained energy release while stabilising blood sugar.
+Try dipping apple slices into peanut butter for a super-boosting energy snack!

 4. Bananas

-An excellent source of complex carbs, potassium, and vitamin B6, all of which can help boost your energy levels.
-The vitamin B6 can metabolise carbohydrates and fats, turning them into energy and help produce more red blood cells.
-The vitamin C in bananas help to absorb iron better helping reduce fatigue.
-Both of these vitamins may protect your body from treatment.
+An excellent source of complex carbs, potassium, and vitamin B6, bananas help boost energy levels.
+Vitamin B6 metabolises carbohydrates and fats, producing energy and supporting red blood cell production.
+Vitamin C enhances iron absorption, helping reduce fatigue.

 5. Eggs

-Processed foods, such as some packaged or canned foods, candy, boxed meals, and precooked meats are typically full of preservatives, additives, sodium, trans fat, and artificial ingredients that may slow you down.
+Processed foods, such as packaged snacks, candy, boxed meals, and precooked meats, often contain preservatives, additives, sodium, trans fats, and artificial ingredients that may slow you down.

 8. Nuts & Seeds